Scholastic House Of Leaders in support of African American Researchers & Scholars

-ScHOLA²RS House is one of over 20 Learning Community programs in which UConn students can choose to participate.
-It will include about 40 students its opening year.
+ScHOLA²RS House is one of over 30 Learning Community programs in which UConn students can choose to participate.

 Students who apply to participate in the ScHOLA²RS House program will live in NextGen Hall, sharing a floor with Innovation House students.
-NextGen Hall will house over 700 students participating in eight Learning Communities, providing ample opportunity to engage with students from across majors, interests, and backgrounds: EcoHouse; Engineering House; Eurotech House; STEM Honors House; Innovation House; ScHOLA²RS House; Public Health House; and WiMSE House (Women in Math, Science & Engineering).
+NextGen Hall will house over 700 students participating in eight Learning Communities, providing ample opportunity to engage with students from across majors, interests, and backgrounds: EcoHouse, Engineering House, Eurotech House, H2O House (Honors to Opportunities), Innovation House, ScHOLA²RS House, Public Health House, and WiMSE House (Women in Math, Science & Engineering).

 Each Learning Community is led by a team, which can include a faculty director, graduate assistants, a residence hall director, student resident assistants, and student mentors.
 Students participating enroll in a one-credit Learning Community-themed FYE (First Year Experience) course or a one-credit sophomore course and engage in activities throughout the academic year.